Brian Wood (comics): AiT/Planet Lar and original graphic novels

-Demo, Local ,and the single issue format
+Demo, Local, and the single issue format

 In 2003, Wood partnered with artist Becky Cloonan to create Demo, an anthology series of twelve 'done-in-one' or 'one-shot' stories about young people with superpowers.
-Although initially inspired by the aborted NYX project, the series was not traditionally superhero and instead compared emerging powers to neurodiverse themes and tragic love stories.
+Although initially inspired by the aborted NYX project, the series was not traditionally superhero and instead compared emerging powers to autistic themes and tragic love stories.
 The series was well-received, and Wizard, a steadfastly superhero-oriented comics magazine, named Demo its 2004 "Indie of the Year".
 The series was also nominated for two Eisner Awards in 2005, for "Best Limited Series" and "Best Single Issue" (for #7, "One Shot, Don't Miss").
 Thirteen Minutes cites Wood and Demo as " blipping a young artist named Becky Cloonan onto everyone's collective radar screen, and cementing Wood's relationship with this frequent collaborator."

 Wood and Cloonan moved Demo from AiT/Planet Lar to Vertigo Comics in 2008, announcing a "Volume 2" of the series, upping the total number of short stories to 18.
 In 2015, Wood and Cloonan took the publishing rights to Dark Horse Comics, producing the single volume The Complete Demo.

 The Demo format proved successful so Wood went on to replicate it, with some changes, for his 12-issue series Local at Oni Press, which launched in 2005 and was drawn by artist Ryan Kelly.
 NPR named it one of its Best Graphic Novels of the year and called it a "contemporary ballad to the idea of the open road...
 Megan moves from state to state, dealing with roommates and dead-end jobs and looking for an existence that befits her intelligence and desire for authenticity.
 She's not a lost cause; she simply chooses, for personal reasons, to drift a while."